Brain implants let paralyzed man with severe speech loss 'speak' again

 Brain-computer interfaces (BCIs) have been behind a number of promising recent breakthroughs, including Stanford research that could turn imagined handwriting into projected text.
 UCSF's study takes a different approach, analyzing actual attempts at speech and acting almost like a translator.

-The study, run by UCSF neurosurgeon Dr. Edward Chang, involved implanting a "neuroprosthesis" of electrodes in a paralyzed survivor of a brainstem stroke.
-With an electrode patch implanted over the area of the brain associated with controlling the vocal tract, the patient attempted to respond to questions displayed on a screen.
+The study, run by UCSF neurosurgeon Dr. Edward Chang, involved implanting a "neuroprosthesis" of electrodes in a paralyzed man who had a brainstem stroke at age 20.
+With an electrode patch implanted over the area of the brain associated with controlling the vocal tract, the man attempted to respond to questions displayed on a screen.
 UCSF's machine learning algorithms can recognize 50 words and convert these into real-time sentences.
 For instance, if the patient saw a prompt asking "How are you today?" the response appeared on screen as "I am very good," popping up word by word.

 Meanwhile, Facebook Reality Labs Research has shifted away from head-worn brain-computer interfaces for future VR/AR headsets, pivoting for the near future to focusing on wrist-worn devices based on the tech acquired from CTRL-Labs.
-Facebook Reality Labs had its own non-invasive prototype head-worn research headsets for studying brain activity, and the company has announced it's will make these available for open-source research projects as it stops focus on head-mounted neural hardware.
-(UCSF receiving funding from Facebook, but no hardware.)
+Facebook Reality Labs had its own non-invasive prototype head-worn research headsets for studying brain activity, and the company has announced it plans to make these available for open-source research projects as it stops focus on head-mounted neural hardware.
+(UCSF receiving funding from Facebook but no hardware.)

 "Aspects of the optical head mounted work will be applicable to our EMG research at the wrist.
 We will continue to use optical BCI as a research tool to build better wrist-based sensor models and algorithms.
 While we will continue to leverage these prototypes in our research, we are no longer developing a head mounted optical BCI device to sense speech production.
 That's one reason why we will be sharing our head-mounted hardware prototypes with other researchers, who can apply our innovation to other use cases," a Facebook representative confirmed via email.